pouriadana/RSA/README.md

 # RSA in C++

 ## Overview
-This project provides a C++ implementation of the RSA public-key cryptography algorithm, utilizing the Boost.Multiprecision library's `cpp_int` class for high-precision integer calculations that involve large prime numbers.
+This project provides a header-only C++ implementation of the RSA public-key cryptography algorithm, utilizing the Boost library for high-precision integer calculations that involve large prime numbers.

 ## Features
 - **Encryption and Decryption**: Encrypts messages using a public key and decrypts them with the corresponding private key.